PeridexisErrant/DF-Walkthrough/chapters/chap08-defences-traps.rst

 If you want to check your progress, go look at your Bar/Block stockpile and see what is being built up.
-If you suspect all of your production is in bins, use “k”, find the bin, hit “enter” and look inside the bin.
+If you suspect all of your production is in bins, use :kbd:`k`, find the bin, hit :kbd:`Enter` and look inside it.

 A little on food processing
 ===========================
-While all this is going on, why not go to your farmer’s workshop and add a task of “Process Plants (to bag)”.
+While all this is going on, why not go to your farmer's workshop and add a task of :guilabel:`Process Plants (to bag)`.
 Set it on repeat.
-Then add a task of “Process Plants (to barrel)”, again, set it on repeat.
-Now, anyone with the “Plant Processing” labour on (no one by default) will go and process anything you’ve grown that needs processing.
+Then add a task of :guilabel:`Process Plants (to barrel)`, again, set it on repeat.
+Now some dwarves will process anything you’ve grown that needs processing.
 I won’t list those plants here now (go look at crops for all the detail), but suffice to say, some plants need to be processed so they can be eaten or used in other sorts of manufacture (eg, cloth making).